 Ice Path (W) freezes all units it comes into contact with, rendering them completely unable to act.
 It does have a long cast animation, though, so leading with it is important and can be difficult for new players to grasp.
 Still, his entire kit is excellent, glued together by his Ultimate Macropyre (R) — which lays down a long column of hellfire in a line in front of Jakiro.
 Any enemies caught standing in the fire will take a ton of damage over time, and discourages them from stepping over it to begin with.

 Crystal Maiden is the purest personification of a hard support.
 She is slow and extremely fragile, but her abilities more than make up for her weaknesses.
-Crystal Maiden is most valued for her passive skill Arcane Aura, which gives her and her teammates additional mana regeneration no matter where they may be on the map.
+Crystal Maiden is most valued for her passive skill Arcane Aura.
+This gives her and her teammates additional mana regeneration no matter where they may be on the map.
 Her aura alone enables aggressive spell-heavy strategies, especially in the laning phase when mana is at a premium.

 The rest of her kit focuses on damage and disruption.
 Crystal Nova (Q) deals moderate magic damage over a large area, while slowing enemies caught in its wake.
 Frostbite (W) keeps enemies held in place for a few seconds, preventing their escape even if they have mobility spells at their disposal.
 Freezing Field (R) showers the battlefield with hail, slowing enemy units by a huge amount and dishing out tons of damage.
 Should her foes choose to fight under Freezing Field, they will also have to deal with the fact that it gives Crystal Maiden a whopping 20 bonus armor.

-The support role may be easy to pick up, but it is definitely hard to master.
+The support role in Dota 2 may be easy to pick up, but it is definitely hard to master.
 There are multiple facets to playing the role itself, and some of the best support players in the world definitely did not get there without putting in the hours to hone their craft.

-When it all starts to click, though, the result is quite satisfying — especially when your impact is felt by your team as a whole.
+When it all starts to click, though, the result is quite satisfying.
+Especially when your impact is felt by your team as a whole.
 Take our advice to heart, grind it out even when your cores are flaming you, and you’ll see the sweet fruits of your labor for sure!